ElektraInitiative/libelektra/doc/keynames/README.md

 The relation between these, will be explored in the next section.
 For now, we just look at a single Namespace.

-In a UNIX filesystems, we commonly talk about files and directories.
+In a Unix filesystems, we commonly talk about files and directories.
 We also say a file is located within a directory.
-But you might also know that in UNIX "everything is a file".
+But you might also know that in Unix "everything is a file".
 This applies to directories as well, but "a file is located within a file" is a bit clunky, so you might say "file `A` is located below file `B`", if `B` is a file within the directory `A`.
 What makes `A` a directory is just the fact that there are other files below `A` [[1]](#footnote-1).
 <a id="ref-footnote-1"></a>